 https://login.microsoftonline.com/<tenant_ID>/<..>- instead of Azure AD's common endpoint - that is,

 - Sign out is supported.
 This allows users to choose another Azure AD account to sign in with, instead of being automatically signed in using Seamless SSO automatically.

 - Microsoft 365 Win32 clients (Outlook, Word, Excel, and others) with versions 16.0.8730.xxxx and above are supported using a non-interactive flow.
-For OneDrive, you will have to activate the OneDrive silent config feature for a silent sign-on experience.
+For OneDrive, you'll have to activate the OneDrive silent config feature for a silent sign-on experience.

 - It can be enabled via Azure AD Connect.

-- It is a free feature, and you don't need any paid editions of Azure AD to use it.
+- It's a free feature, and you don't need any paid editions of Azure AD to use it.

-- It is supported on web browser-based clients and Office clients that support modern authentication on platforms and browsers capable of Kerberos authentication:
+- It's supported on web browser-based clients and Office clients that support modern authentication on platforms and browsers capable of Kerberos authentication:

 |OS\Browser||Internet Explorer||Microsoft Edge****||Google Chrome||Mozilla Firefox||Safari|

 |Mac OS X||N/A||N/A||Yes***||Yes***||Yes***|

 *Requires Internet Explorer version 11 or later.
 (Beginning August 17, 2021, Microsoft 365 apps and services won't support IE 11.)